-Josh Bergeron: Rowan's connection to postal service runs deeper than most - Salisbury Post
+Josh Bergeron: Rowan's connection to Postal Service runs deeper than most - Salisbury Post

 It’s worth remembering the story of the modern-day Postal Service has roots in Rowan County.
 Salisbury is home of a man called a forefather of rural free mail delivery.
 China Grove, meanwhile, became the first rural free delivery route in the state and one of the first in the nation.

 A century ago in rural Rowan County, mail wasn’t simply placed in boxes on rural roadsides.
 Free delivery first came to cities in 1863, but rural communities were left out.
-Farmers usually traveled to a post office to pick up their mail along with the news about what was happening.
+Farmers usually traveled to a post office to pick up their mail when coming into town to get their news and provisions.

 Archibald Henderson wrote in the 1935 edition of the Post that rural free delivery was almost unheard of throughout the country, aside from a few enthusiasts.
 His father was John Steele Henderson, a Salisbury native who served in Congress and as chairman of the House Committee on the Post Office and Post Roads.